 As you push a button to open the doors an elevator arrives and takes you down one floor where the mysterious hotel comes into the light.
 A crisp White reception area with full floor to ceiling views of the deep blue Adriatic sea greet you as you walk in.

-The 5 star villa once started as a not-so humble private residence for VIP guests of the former Yugoslav political elite.
-During the 80s it opened its doors to the public, remaining a prestigious hideaway for the most discerning clientel.
-In 2006 the hotel went through a renovation, and added its spa which transformed it into an official 5 star boutique resort and re-opened again to the public in 2010.
+The 5-star villa once started as a not-so-humble private residence for VIP guests of the former Yugoslav political elite.
+During the 80s it opened its doors to the public, remaining a prestigious hideaway for the most discerning clientele.
+In 2006 the hotel went through a renovation and added its spa which transformed it into an official 5-star boutique resort and re-opened again to the public in 2010.
 The former villas encompassing vegetation and gardens were entirely preserved and create a calming surrounding of greenery, in contrast to the modern style of the hotel.
 The villa has 56 residences, all with a view of the sea and a private balcony.
 Two beautiful seaside restaurants are available day and night, and the villa’s rooftop Prosciutto and wine bar opens in the evening for stunning views of the setting sun over the cities old town.